Icon (programming language): SL5 leads to Icon

 Griswold left Bell Labs to become a professor at the University of Arizona in August 1971.
 He introduced SNOBOL4 as a research tool at that time.
+He received grants from the National Science Foundation to continue supporting and evolving SNOBOL.

 As a language originally developed in the early 1960s, SNOBOL's syntax bears the marks of other early programming languages like FORTRAN and COBOL.
 In particular, the language is column-dependant, as many of these languages were entered on punch cards where column layout is natural.
 Additionally, control structures were almost entirely based on branching around code rather than the use of blocks, which were becoming a must-have feature after the introduction of ALGOL 60.
 By the time he moved to Arizona, the syntax of SNOBOL4 was hopelessly outdated.

 Griswold began the effort of implementing SNOBOL's underlying success/failure concept with traditional flow control structures like if/then.
 This became SL5, short for "SNOBOL Language 5", but the result was unsatisfying.
 In 1977, he returned to the language to consider a new version.
 He abandoned the very powerful function system introduced in SL5 with a simpler concept of suspend/resume and developed a new concept for the natural successor to SNOBOL4 with the following principles;